Hewlett Packard Enterprise (HPE)

 Hewlett Packard Enterprise has shown impressive cash profitability, giving it the option to reinvest or return capital to investors.
 The company’s free cash flow margin averaged 7.5% over the last five years, better than the broader business services sector.
 The divergence from its underwhelming operating margin stems from the add-back of non-cash charges like depreciation and stock-based compensation.
 GAAP operating profit expenses these line items, but free cash flow does not.

-Taking a step back, we can see that Hewlett Packard Enterprise’s margin dropped by 10.6 percentage points during that time.
-If its declines continue, it could signal increasing investment needs and capital intensity.
+Taking a step back, we can see that Hewlett Packard Enterprise’s margin dropped by 2.1 percentage points during that time.
+Continued declines could signal it is in the middle of an investment cycle.

-Hewlett Packard Enterprise’s free cash flow clocked in at $1.92 billion in Q3, equivalent to a 19.8% margin.
-This result was good as its margin was 2 percentage points higher than in the same quarter last year, but we wouldn’t put too much weight on the short term because investment needs can be seasonal, causing temporary swings.
-Long-term trends trump fluctuations.
+Hewlett Packard Enterprise’s free cash flow clocked in at $708 million in Q4, equivalent to a 7.6% margin.
+Its cash flow turned positive after being negative in the same quarter last year, but we wouldn’t read too much into the short term because investment needs can be seasonal, causing temporary swings.
+Long-term trends are more important.

 9. Return on Invested Capital (ROIC)